blumenthal/ubx_robotscenegraph/README.md

 The system state can be observed in a browser by entering http://localhost:8888/ as URL.

-Ather examples can be obtained from the [examples section](examples).
+Other examples can be obtained from the [examples section](examples).

 ### Interaction with a SHERPA World Model